cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/inspecting-paired-samples-taxa-analysis.md

 ```

 <figure><img src="../.gitbook/assets/Screenshot 2023-10-08 at 21.30.23.png" alt=""><figcaption><p>Taxa Change Heatmap: Generated with the <code>generate_taxa_change_heatmap_pair()</code> function, this heatmap reveals the relative changes in taxa abundance at the Family level.
 The color intensity signifies the magnitude of change, providing an in-depth look at how microbial populations shift over time.
 Clustering reveals groups of taxa with similar abundance change patterns, shedding light on potential functional or ecological relationships.</p></figcaption></figure>

-This function generates a meticulously detailed heatmap that spotlights patterns of change in taxa abundance at the Family level.
-It enables the identification of similar patterns among both taxa and samples based on relative changes in abundance.
-This tool allows for a deep exploration of the data and the uncovering of the rich and intricate details that shape your microbiome.